olivierfriard/DORIS_doc/index.rst

 --------------------------------------------------------------------------------------------------------------------------------------------

-The object detection can be limited to objects belonging to a size interval (area).
+The object detection can be limited to objects included in a size interval (area).

 Some detected objects are very small: